ChangWynn/CV/README.md

 - Collaborated with the surveillance team to investigate disputes or disruptions.
 - Supported dealers with accurate payouts and facilitated smooth gaming sessions.

 In this role, I have developed a **sharp eye for detail**, along with strong **observation** and **problem-solving** skills.
-These qualities are crucial in maintaining a seamless and accurate gameplay experience, ultimately enhancing customer satisfaction and gameplay quality;
+These qualities are crucial in maintaining a seamless and accurate gameplay experience, ultimately enhancing customer satisfaction and gameplay quality.

 Additionally, I have demonstrated  excellent **communication** and **collaboration** skills.
 These skills are vital for fulfilling reporting responsibilities to both the management team and the surveillance team, ensuring a transparent and secure gaming environment.